Before we get into the list of the best pop up campers…let me tell you a quick story. It’s about a tent and an RV that were madly in love.

 Check out the video tour here.

-Another excellent choice if you’re just camping as a couple.
+An excellent hybrid pop-up for camping as a couple.

-And with an unloaded weight of only 1577 pounds, a lot of smaller SUVs like a Forester or Rav4 can tow this little folder camper.
+Currently it comes in 3 different configurations with the smallest havine a bed, sink, bench seat and countertop inside.
+It’s nice if you have a smaller towing vehicle since this little guy has an UVW of just 1,418 pounds.
 (But always double-check how much your vehicle can tow.
 You don’t want a repeat of this scene from The Long, Long Trailer)

 Check out the video tour here.

-This simple pop-up camper with dual slide outs is easy to pull, easy to set up, and just easy to use all around.
-Its simple design adds an extra layer of security and comfort you won’t get with a tent, while still being light enough to pull even if you don’t have a big truck.
+This simple pop-up camper is a greater starter choice for families looking to upgrade from a tent.
+Its simple design adds an extra layer of security and comfort you won’t get with a tent, and with a UVW of 2,204 pounds, it’s still light enough to pull even if you don’t have a big truck.

 On the inside, it’s got several storage cabinets, a kitchenette, and a dinette for when you want to eat inside away from the mosquitos.
-On the outside, it’s even got a second stove for when you want to complement your campfire cooking without having to head back inside the camper.
+Plus, it’s available with an optional bathroom package so you don’t have to run to the bathhouse when nature calls at 2am.

 A little extra space for you and the kids.